ginjo/rack_warden/README.md

 ### Database

-As a default, RackWarden will use the database specified in your project.
-You can also pass a database specification with the ```:database_config``` setting.
+As a default, RackWarden will use a sqlite3 in-memory database (that starts fresh each time you boot your app).
+To use the database specified in your project, just pass ```:auto``` to the ```:database_config``` setting.
+Pass ```:file``` to set up a sqlite3 database in your app's working directory.
+Or pass your own custom database specification (a url or hash).
+If you use a database other than sqlite3, you will need to include the respective DataMapper extension gems in your Gemfile or in your manually installed gem list.
+For MySQL, use dm-mysql-adapter, for Postgres use dm-postgres-adapter.
+See the DataMapper site for more info on database adapters.

-		# As a url
+    # Database specification as a url
     database_config: 'sqlite3:///path/to/my/database.sqlite3.db'

-		# As a hash
+    # Database specification as a hash
     database_config: {adapter: 'sqlite3', database: '/path/to/my/database.sqlite3.db'}

-If your project has no database, or if you pass ```false``` to the ```:database_config``` setting, RackWarden will create its own database in the working directory as 'rack_warden.sqlite3.db'.
+		# Use a remote MySQL database
+		database_config: {adapter: 'mysql', username: 'will', password: 'mypass',
+			host: 'somehost', database: 'my_database'}

+		# Format for database urls
+		#<adapter>://<username>:<password>@<host>:<port>/<database_name>